Kozzlov/art-gange-classification-resnet18/README.md

 # art-gange-classification-resnet18
 Overview:
 The given model is a fine-tuned version of resnet18, intended to help in classification of paintings.
 The first model version can identify four major classes: Genre, Landscape, Portrait and Naturmort.
+Class split is based on article - http://www.visual-arts-cork.com/painting-genres.htm.

+Data:
 The training data was scraped from louvre archive page - https://collections.louvre.fr/en/.
-Class split is based on article - http://www.visual-arts-cork.com/painting-genres.htm.

 Repository description:
 1. Model training/inference code - image_classification_transfer_learning.ipynb